-In this post, we will be telling about allergic reactions in children and how can you treat them nicely.
+In this post, we will discuss about allergic reactions in children and how can you treat them nicely.

 Allergies are the body’s immune response to anything that maybe food cats bee’s pollen or anything else.
 Allergic reactions can be minor and consist of a small rash or an itch or they may be severe and cause any trouble to breathe.
 A severe allergic reaction is called an anaphylactic response.